 Currently, it is argued to be good to be different from others, because this allows a colony to recognize non-nestmates and avoid being stolen from.
 But being different from others also makes stealing from them harder.
 This means that the whole thing is a bit of a double-edged sword.

 There is also the issue of a “type I error” where a nestmate who comes back from a stealing trip might be rejected by own colony-members.
 Currently, this rejection is implemented by that member coming back without food later (how much later? not defined).
 Not clear why one gets rejected with food but not rejected when without food?

+“later” means in the next timestep already.
+The idea was not that it is rejected with food, but accepted without.
+Rather, the idea was that rejection leads to the loss of this worker’s “harvest”, but we did not want to kill him because he was not recognised as nestmate once.

 All these reasons to me sound like one could usefully consider coevolution between two traits.
 One is the chemical profile itself.
 The other is the threshold at which one starts being suspicious of another ant’s profile.
 This would mean the following: